Some posts contain compensated links. Please read this disclaimer for more info.

 Samuel’s Fortress, Ohrid

 During a short part of his reign, Tzar Samuel transferred the capital of his kingdom to the city of Ohrid, where this massive fort was built.
-The first fort at this location was built during Phillip V’s reign, but its present-day appearance dates back to the 4th century A.D.
+The first fort at this location was constructed during Phillip V’s reign, but its present-day appearance dates back to the 4th century A.D.

 During the fort’s glory days, it was one of the most unapproachable fortifications in the region that even survived the notorious Ostrogoths’ attacks.
 When Samuel chose this location for his capital’s stronghold, the fort was further strengthened and upgraded.